iimransayyed/cloud-managed-services/tfcode/vpn/README.md

 #Author: Imran Sayyed
-Repository of template Terraform codes for provision AWS Site to Site VPN:

 This terraform code will create the aws site to site vpn using virtual private gateway and the customized tunnel properties and creates the below resources:
     1.aws_customer_gateway